AnqiBai/DSA_P2/explanation_5.md

 ### Complexity:

-- insert a string to the Trie
+- TrieNoe class

-Time: O(n), n is the length of the string
+1. suffixes

-Space: O(n), n is the length of the string
+time: O(n\*l)

-- search a string in the Trie
+space: O(n\*l)

-Time: O(n), n is the length of the string
+n is the number of words stored in the tree, l is the average length of the words.

-Space: O(1) no additional space needed
+- Trie class

-- traverse from a root trie node
+1. insert

-Time: O(nl), n is the number of the words, l is the average length of the words
+time: O(l), l is the length of the word

-Space: O(1) no additional space needed
+space: O(l), new nodes are created in the tree, l is the length of the word

-- create a Trie
+2. find

-Time: O(nl), n is the number of the words, l is the average length of the words
+time: O(l), l is length of the word

-Space: O(nl)
+space: O(1)